peaclab/PACT/README.md

 ```
 pip install -r requirements.txt
 ```
-* For users who want to simulate learning-based temperature-dependent HTC simulation framework and two-phase vapor chambers with hybrid wick evaporators, users need to run additional command to download and extract the regression models
+* Users need to run additional commands to download and extract the regression models to simulate the learning-based temperature-dependent HTC simulation framework and two-phase vapor chambers with the hybrid wick evaporators model discussed in [9]:

 ```
 python DownloadML.py